 The story behind the exhibit also helps to reevaluate derivative models.
 The more extensive the collection and records, the more likely it is that the story will be passed down for a long time.

-Highlights explained through numbers | Development, composition, and exhibition
+Highlights explained in numbers | Development, composition, and exhibition

 category index Number sauce